 While I still tried to grasp what was going on, things in front of me shifted once more.
 The mushroom city was gone, and now I saw an almost empty plain.
 Here and there I could make out groups of tents and hairy beings that shuffled around them.

-Moments later an alien landscape replaced the plain.
-It was a dark, grey floor, from which strange whitish things extended into the sky.
-At first, I thought they were constructions, but soon I saw what they were.
+Moments later, an alien landscape replaced the plain.
+It was a dark, gray floor, from which strange whitish things extended into the sky.
+At first, I thought they were constructions, but soon I saw what they really were.
 It was gigantic living organisms.
 Those giants stood unmoving, their many arms wrapped around their bodies.
 They were towering over the hill in sheer endless rows.
 I shuddered when I saw their faces.
-They all were looking upwards at the sky in a haunting, almost pleading expression.
+They were all looking skyward in a haunting, almost pleading expression.

 Then I saw my city again.

 What was that just now?
 What had I… seen?
 Am I hallucinating?

 I looked around and smelled the air, but there was nothing.
 Everything was normal.
 No one else was alarmed.
 Was I the only one that had noticed it?
 Before I could follow that train of thought, my city vanished once more.

 This time it changed to an endless blue ocean, under which I saw a shadow of colossal proportions.
 As I watched on, it moved closer to the surface.
 The waves exploded into foam, but I didn’t see what revealed itself.

 Right at that time I felt a hand on my shoulder and jerked around.
 Behind me stood a figure in dark cloth.
 An equally dark mask was hiding its face.

 “First time here, struggler?” the figure asked me.
 Its voice was calm, almost reassuring.